 Online conceptualization.
 [117] predict civil unrest events across ten Latin American countries through a continuous, automated system.
 The system runs 24/7 and constantly processes events coming from various open data sources such as social media.
 Consequently, the EP method consisting of an ensemble of methods is proposed to continuously learn from daily data.
-For example, a logistic regression model is learned using daily tweet counts while a rule-based method detects keywords contained in social media posts.
-The system has a throughput of 200-2,000 messages/sec, predicts roughly 40 events/day and can ingest up to 15 GB of messages on a given day.
+For example, a logistic regression models is learned using daily tweet counts while a rule-based method detects keywords contained in social media posts.
+The system has a throughput of 200-2000 messages/sec, predicts roughly 40 events/day and can ingest up to 15 GB of messages on a given day.
 Therefore, it features an online conceptualization and can monitor the ten Latin American countries for social unrest events.
 Given its daily cycle and the ensemble of prediction methods, a daily, full retraining of the prediction models is feasible.
 However, a full retraining may become infeasible for EP methods in light of updating cycles not longer than a few minutes.
-For this reason, [123] investigate strategies for updating the prediction model that go beyond full retraining: Do nothing, i.e., no update; retraining with no hyperparameter optimization, i.e., a lightweight retraining; full retraining, i.e., train on all available events; and incremental update, i.e., applying incremental learning algorithms.
+For this reason, [123] investigate strategies for updating the prediction model that go beyond full retraining; i.e., no update; retraining with no hyperparameter optimization, i.e., a lightweight retraining algorithms.
 The results show that full retrain and incremental update are the best strategies for predicting business process events.

 Still, not all prediction models allow for incremental updates through incremental learning algorithms.
 Thus, [102] investigates six strategies to handle updates to the prediction model by means of data selection strategies.
 First, the baseline strategy means no update to the training data.
 Second, the cumulative strategy means "update training data on every new event".
-Third, the non-cumulative strategy means "update training data on every new event by keeping the k most recent events".
-The ensemble strategy means "non-cumulative and keeping all models for ensemble prediction".
+Third, the non-cumulative strategy means "update training data on every new event".
+Third, the non-cumulative strategy means "non-cumulative and keeping all models for ensemble prediction".
 Next, the sampling strategy means "update training data by sampling all available events".
 Finally, the drift strategy is non-cumulative with drift detection such that only training data after a drift is selected.
 The results show that the ensemble strategy performs best for predicting business process events.

-Despite these pointers to suitable strategies for updating prediction models, a best strategy for all use cases cannot be determined due to a case-dependent tradeoff between the resources required to improve the quality of prediction through updating and its benefits.
+Despite these pointers to suitable strategies for updating prediction models, a best strategy for all use cases cannot be determined due to a case-dependent trade-off between the resources required to improve the quality of prediction through updating and its benefits.

 Multiple sources.
 [2] predict the time-to-event for future failures of engineering system devices.
-Sensor data $X_p \in \mathbb{R}^{d \times c_p}$ from d sensors for each device p observed until time c_p and event data $y_p \in \{0,1\}$ is used to predict the time-to-event T for the future failure $y_p = 1$ of device p.
+Sensor data $X_p \in \mathbb{R}^{d \times c_p}$ from d sensors for each device p observed until time c_p and event data $y_p \in \{0, 1\}$ is used to predict the time-to-event T for the future failure $y_p = 1$ of device p.
 For prediction, [2] propose a multi-task learning framework based on neural networks with a task p for each device.
 Hence, p data sources are used in the EP method (multiple sources) and the integration of these data sources is implicitly learned by the neural network.